courtens/Piklist-Documentation/content/getting-started/writing-a-plugin-for-piklist.md

 weight: 30
 ---

 Writing a plugin to take advantage of Piklist is very simple.
-The only additional step is registering your plugin with Piklist, otherwise, this is just like writing a regular WordPress plugin.
+The only additional step is registering your plugin with Piklist under Piklist > Add-ons.
+Otherwise, this is just like writing a regular WordPress plugin.
 Like all plugins, Piklist plugins also live in your wp-content/plugins/ folder.

-### Registering your plugin with Piklist
+### Registering your plugin add-ones with Piklist
 When writing WordPress plugins that rely on other plugins, you usually have to use hooks and filters… but not with Piklist.
 We’ve simplified the process for you.

-1. First create a folder to hold your plugin.
+1. First create a folder to hold your plugin in wordpress/wp-content/plugins/piklist/add-ons/.
 The folder name can be anything you want… this is the same as any other plugin you would write.

-2. Then create your main plugin file, and make sure it’s the same name as your folder.
-So if your plugin is in the folder /my-cool-plugin/, then the main file should be named my-cool-plugin.php, as suggested on WordPress.org.
+2. Then create your main plugin file - placing it inside the folder you just added, and make sure it’s the same name as your folder.
+So if your plugin is in the folder /my-cool-plugin/, then the main file should be named my-cool-plugin.php.

 3. Now, add the standard WordPress file headers to the top… this is also the same as any other plugin you would write.